slott56/TigerShark/docs/source/design/type_hints.rst

 ..   note:: The JSON Schema is a work in progress

-    The JSON Schema output seems reasonable, but has not really been implemented fully.

 ..  important:: The IG compliance is indirect

     These definitions are based on the PyX12 project.